Key Quote

 Technique 2 — ANTITHESIS — ADAM vs FALLEN ANGEL

-The antithesis of Adam (created in God's image, loved) and fallen angel (expelled, hated) creates a stark binary that maps onto the Creature's experience.
+The antithesis of Adam (created in God's image, loved) and fallen angel (expelled, hated) creates a stark binarybinary — A system of two opposing categories that maps onto the Creature's experience.
 But Shelley complicates this binary: the Creature is NEITHER purely innocent (Adam) nor purely evil (Satan) — he occupies an impossible position between them.
-His violence is reactionary, not innate, making him a more morally complex figure than either Biblical model.
+His violence is reactionary, not innate, making him a more morally complexmorally complex — Possessing ethical dimensions that resist simple good/evil categorisation figure than either Biblical model.

 The first-person address — 'thy Adam' — makes Victor the God figure in this analogy.
-This is a subversive (undermining established order) comparison: it positions a flawed, cowardly scientist as the Creator of the Universe, exposing the hubris of any human who presumes to play God.
+This is a subversivesubversive — undermining established order comparison: it positions a flawed, cowardly scientist as the Creator of the Universe, exposing the hubrishubris — Excessive pride; the presumption of taking on a role beyond human capacity of any human who presumes to play God.
 Victor is a terrible God — and the Creature's suffering is the proof.

 Key Words